emorec-project/mddrec-app/fronted-ts/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Ant Design](https://ant.design/) - A design system with values of Nature and Determinacy for better user experience of enterprise applications

-## Contributing

-We would love for you to contribute to the `projectname`, pull requests are welcome!

-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.